s1nn01/apexGPU/README.md

 - `VABSDELTA`: absolute lane-wise difference, useful for comparing current telemetry with a reference sample.
 - `VCLAMP`: clamp each lane between zero and a scalar limit, useful for sanitising bounded sensor values.

-These do **not** make this a fake “F1 GPU”.
-They are simply a motivating workload layered on a conventional SIMD execution core.

 ## Architecture